serverx-org/SERVER-X-ARCHIVES/Hanish/authors/adari-hanish.md

     github: https://github.com/GowravSai26
 ---

-Gowrav Sai Veeramallu, a Computer Science student, is a contributor/developer at [**server-x-101**](https://github.com/server-x-101/).
+Adari Hanish, a Computer Science student, is a contributor/developer at [**server-x-101**](https://github.com/server-x-101/). and a electronic component assembler